D-Jeffrey/WorshipService/README.md

 # WorshipService
 Based on many years of nudging it along and keeping it running, this is a compose of many projects of work.
 The code based should be refactored, and some white labeling is required.
+As well, it used a lot of JS scripts modules from others, and I need to restack that so they are properly included and referenced.

 Working to make this a white labelled system.
 It continue many features build to provide support for organizing the worship service.
 The orginal code based was assemebled by Rob Klapwyk.